-In this course, students are instructed in the theory of law governing marriage, divorce, property settlement agreements, child custody and support obligations, paternity, adoptions, alimony, name changes, and domestic violence.
+Students are instructed in the theory of law governing marriage, divorce, annulment, property settlement agreements, child custody and support obligations, paternity, adoption, alimony, pre-nuptial agreements, name changes, and domestic violence.
 Students will be introduced to state-specific procedures and prepare various pleadings or documents related to these topics.
-Prerequisite: PLA 1003 Lec.
+Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000